-The LPC2378 each contain two SSP controllers.
-The SSP is a Synchronous Serial Port (SSP) controller capable of operation on a SPI, 4-wire SSI, or Microwire bus.
+The LPC2388 contains two SSP controllers.
+The SSP controller is capable of operation on a SPI, 4-wire SSI, or Microwire bus.
 It can interact with multiple masters and slaves on the bus.
 Only a single master and a single slave can communicate on the bus during a given data transfer.
 The SSP supports full duplex transfers, with frames of 4 bits to 16 bits of data flowing from the master to the slave and from the slave to the master.
 In practice, often only one of these data flows carries meaningful data.

-- Compatible with Motorola SPI, 4-wire TI SSI, and National Semiconductor Microwire buses - Synchronous Serial Communication - Master or slave operation - 8-frame FIFOs for both transmit and receive
+- Compatible with Motorola SPI, 4-wire TI SSI, and National Semiconductor Microwire buses

+- Synchronous serial communication

+- Master or slave operation

+- 8-frame FIFOs for both transmit and receive

-- Four bits to 16 bits frame - DMA transfers supported by GPDMA
+- 4-bit to 16-bit frame

+- DMA transfers supported by GPDMA